aduggin/csun2013-presentation/README.md

 Select most appropriate elements - e.g buttons and links.
 Ensure page is keyboard navigable and that assistive technologies can communicate content effectively

-Didn't use any new HTML5 elements (e.g article/section) due to backwards compatibility

 Don't over engineers or add too much aural clutter

 	* heading inside lists
 	* buttons inside lists

+Didn't use any new HTML5 elements (e.g article/section) due to backwards compatibility

+Make sure links make sense out of context - visually hide extra content if needed

 Don't duplicate links

 Make sure images have alt text when needed - but don't duplicate text

-Make sure links make sense out of context - hide extra content if needed

 Make sure tables marked up correctly

 Make sure forms marked up correctly (especially for and id) and have buttons

 No title attributes - shouldn't use for core content or duplicate other text already on page

+Make sure visual feedback is available without visuals - e.g selected

 #### CSS